vrgb-dev/vrgb/README.md

 ------------------------------------------------------------------------

-Overview
+### Overview

 VRGB is a lightweight Linux CLI utility for controlling RGB keyboards on certain ASUS laptops that expose the HID LampArray interface.

-The project was developed and validated on:
+**The project was developed and validated on:**

 ASUS Vivobook S14 (S5406SA-WH79)
 Keyboard controller: ITE5570

-Unlike most RGB tools, VRGB does not rely on:

--   kernel patches
--   vendor utilities
--   background daemons
--   embedded controller hacks
--   reverse engineered Windows drivers

-Instead, VRGB communicates directly with the keyboard controller through the Linux HID subsystem.
+Unlike some RGB tools, VRGB does not rely on kernel patches, vendor utilities, background daemons, controller hacks, or reverse-engineered Windows drivers.
+VRGB simply communicates with the keyboard controller through the Linux HID subsystem.

-Control path:
+**Control path:**

     vrgb.py
        ↓